Lower School Curriculum By Grade

 ARITHMETIC: The class works intensively on the times tables (1-12) through rhythmic stepping and clapping exercises and with mental and written problems.
 Mental arithmetic is done each day during these blocks through a “number imagination”, which quickly moves away from the picture to the realm of pure number.
 Square numbers, odd and even numbers, and place value to one million are worked with.
 The processes of addition, subtraction, multiplication and division are expanded upon.

-GAMES: Here, the emphasis is on the human voice to initiate movement; for example, one side becomes the sheep and chants a verse that calls the fox to chase.
+GAMES: The emphasis is on the human voice to initiate movement; for example, one side becomes the sheep and speaks a verse that calls the fox to chase.
 Students also jump rope, play follow-the-leader, run in geometric patterns, and learn several hand-clapping and string games.

 HANDWORK: In second grade, the fundamental knitting skills are reinforced.
 Following a somewhat rigid pattern of bands, they learn the purl stitch, along with learning to knit and purl in patterned sequence, changing colors, casting on and off, and identifying mistakes and correcting them.
 Their thinking and awareness are awakened with the changing requirements of this project.
 Their second project is knitting a doll.
 With this project, they bring more of their individuality into designing how they want their doll to look, reinforcing the skills of focusing, planning and producing.

-MAIN LESSON BLOCKS IN THE 2ND GRADE: Legends and fables, stories of saints and heroes; continued working with writing, reading and arithmetic; cursive writing introduced.
+MAIN LESSON BLOCKS IN THE 2ND GRADE: Legends and Fables, Stories of Saints and Heroes; Continued work with Writing, Reading and Arithmetic; Cursive Writing introduced.

 Special Subjects: